 We provide the following two examples for reference.

 The first is a basic example designed to showcase how the Scheduler Queue works.
 It is not suited for use in a production environment.
 However, it can be quickly compiled and used for testing, with minimal setup.

 This example uses a directory for schedule storage and fully implements the Schedule Manager.
 It supports unlimited scheduler services, and implements simple versions of load balancing and error recovery.

 Download the example here.
 To compile, set the QueueDirectory global variable, rename the file with a .cs extension, and add it to a Visual Studio project.

 The second example, generously provided by SofterWare, is a full-fledged production-ready implementation of the Scheduler Queue.
 This demonstrates how the Scheduler Queue can use a database for schedule storage, which has significant performance advantages over using a file system.

 This Queue generates schedule data dynamically and on-the-fly, implements advanced tenanting, and uses a Server Event to implement custom emailing behavior.
 Note that temporary execution files must still be written to the file system.

-Download the example here.
+Exago Inc. clients may download this example from the Downloads page.
 This example will require significant customization for your environment.

 This code was originally created by Dave Killough and SofterWare, Inc. SofterWare has released it for Exago customer use in August 2017.